-Tip 3 – Drying Your Beard
+Drying Your Beard

 Unlike running a towel over your head to dry your hair, your beard is coarse and retains more of that moisture for longer periods of time.

-If you are not properly taking the time to dry that beard, the excess moisture can become problematic tow the skin underneath.
+If you are not properly taking the time to dry that beard, the excess moisture can become problematic to the skin underneath.
 If your water contains excess minerals, they too can lead to issues with your skin when left in contact too long.

-Take the time to run the hair dryer over the beard while using your fingers to ensure the warm air dries all that moisture.
+Take the time to run the hairdryer over the beard while using your fingers to ensure the warm air dries all that moisture.

-Now that the hair is dry, pamper yourself with a little beard oil.
-This product is all natural and designed to keep the skin under the beard moist so that even new hairs will not cause irritation as they grow.
+Now that the hair is dry pamper yourself with a little beard oil.
+This product is all-natural and designed to keep the skin under the beard moist so that even new hairs will not cause irritation as they grow.

 It is only natural for our skin cells to die over time.
 However, the buildup of dead skin cells on your scalp and face may cause dandruff.
 In a severe case, your skin may become so itchy, leading to great discomfort.